thomd/mad-pages/vd.md

     Enter                                   # on a row to see the source rows for that value g '                                     # to freeze the sheet, converting it to a regular sheet for further manipulation

-  Find all Emails not post-fixed with `.invalid`:
+  Find all Emails not post-fixed with '.invalid':

     | \.invalid$
     gt
-    ""
+    "